 Whenever there’s an emergency in Scotland, a number of different organisations immediately start working together to tackle it.

-Depending on the nature of the incident, this might include Police Scotland, the Scottish Fire and Rescue Service, Scottish Ambulance Service, health boards, local authorities, the Scottish Environment Protection Agency or the Maritime and Coastguard Agency.
+Depending on the nature of the incident, this might include Police Scotland, the Scottish Fire and Rescue Service, Scottish Ambulance Service, health boards, local authorities, Integration Joint Boards (health and social care), the Scottish Environment Protection Agency or the Maritime and Coastguard Agency.

 Working together, these organisations form a ‘resilience partnership’, which helps them to coordinate, collaborate and share information.
 Partnerships may also include organisations involved in the energy, telecoms, transport, and water sectors, as well as local or national volunteer groups.